davesag/jquery-bs3Alert/README.md

 This makes it excellent for displaying errors on web pages that are the result of ajax calls.

 ## Release History

 1. First Commit - The basic framework is up, including gruntfile, and quint tests.
 2. It Works - The core plugin works
+3. Enhanced tests and added fade - You can now fade the alert as it closes.